OSCE Needs Assessment Team in Armenia

-An OSCE Needs Assessment Team in Armenia was deployed by the Organization for Security and Co-operation in Europe (OSCE) in the territory of the Republic of Armenia between 21 and 27 October 2022 following the Armenia–Azerbaijan border crisis.
+An OSCE Needs Assessment Team in Armenia was deployed by the Organization for Security and Co-operation in Europe (OSCE) in the territory of Armenia between 21 and 27 October 2022 following the Armenia–Azerbaijan border crisis.

 Timeline of events

 On 18 October 2022, Foreign Minister of Armenia Ararat Mirzoyan stated that the deployment of OSCE observers in addition to 40 European Union monitoring experts to the Armenia–Azerbaijan border from the Armenian side was under discussion.

 On 19 October 2022, the OSCE confirmed it would deploy a "needs assessment team" to Armenia between 21–27 October 2022, following a request made by the Government of Armenia.
 The team was composed of international experts and representatives of the OSCE Secretariat.
 The team assessed the situation in certain border areas and held consultations with international partners.

 On 20 October 2022, the EU confirmed that the OSCE mission is independent and non–related to the EU's mission.
 However, the EU's mission will liaise with all relevant international organizations, including the OSCE.

 On 22 October 2022, Foreign Minister of Armenia Ararat Mirzoyan and representatives of the Armenian Armed Forces met with the OSCE needs assessment mission, headed by the representative of Poland in the OSCE, Colonel Robert Arkadiusz Tkaczyk.
 Mirzoyan expressed "hope that the mission's activities, observations and final report will be a source of objective information about the situation resulting from the Azerbaijani aggression".

 On 24 October 2022, the OSCE assessment mission visited the Syunik Province of Armenia.
 The mission met with local representatives and visited communities affected by Azerbaijan's offensive.

 On 26 October 2022, the Secretary of the Security Council of Armenia, Armen Grigoryan met with the OSCE mission.
 During the meeting, Colonel Robert Arkadiusz Tkaczyk expressed confidence that the OSCE will continue to deepen cooperation with Armenia.

 On 27 October 2022, the OSCE mission met with Armenia's Deputy Foreign Minister Paruyr Hovhannisyan.
 The mission presented its work they carried out and damages they recorded from the conflict.
 In turn, Hovhannisyan highlighted the "engagement of the OSCE, as a pan-European security organization, in the prevention and settlement of conflicts".